 Frances Barbe emphasizes the importance of the face in butoh: “The use of the face often reveals self-consciousness and tests if dancers can really commit to something fully, such as a big smile, or a distorted face and, crucially, to keep it alive when asked to maintain it for an extended period.”³

 An example of a completely deterritorialized face would be one that is obscured, dysfunctional, or dead.
 What is the look of the face planted on the floor?
+A bit stiff and flat?
 This is Tatsumi Hijikata’s floor face from his butoh score (butoh-fu) Quiet House.4

 Exercise 1: Face Koan